kelvingicira/hr-analytics-sql-powerbi-/README.md

 6. Job titles and departments like Sales and Engineering have the most employees.

 ### Recommendations
-Based on the recommendations we recommend the following actions:
+Based on the recommendations, we recommend the following actions: